+b.
 The amount represents drawdown by GSMI on September 24, 2018 from its five-year credit facility with a local bank dated August 13, 2018 amounting to P1,000,000.
 The loan is carried at amortized cost and payable in equal quarterly installments commencing in September 2019.
 The proceeds were used to refinance existing short-term obligations.

-Unamortized debt issue costs amounted to P5,598 and P7,097 as at December 31, 2019 and 2018, respectively.
+Unamortized debt issue costs amounted to nil and P5,598 as at December 31, 2020 and 2019, respectively.